axelmotyka/react-native-workshop/readme.md

 * Nach dem Herunterladen, die Default-Installation durchführen.
 * Android Studio starten und testen ob es startet.

-### Setup Android adb
+### Setup Android adb and emulator
-It is very handy to have the `adb` command working in your console!
+It is very handy to have the `adb` and `emulator` command working in your console!
-You must export the folder which contains `adb` to your path!
+You must export the folder which contains `adb` and `emulator` to your path!
 Google will help you here :)
 You can check if `adb` is running by entering the following command in your home directory:
 ```shell